ibuttimer/canvasstrac-server/config/readme.txt

 WARNING: nice idea but need to investigate further as regards passing the '--env localdev' argument to gulp from the Visual studio build.

+NOTE: When hosting the app on heroku, the port is dynamically assigned, so may not be configured via this mechanism, so set to -1 to ignore the config value.

 The json config file should have the following format {